cyclingMoritz/factual_emission_calculator/README.md

 # 🌍 PRO-MOUTE Mobility Footprint Calculator

-A lightweight, mobile-first web application designed for the **PRO-MOUTE** training course[cite: 12, 13].
-This tool is used as an interactive workshop activity to help participants estimate the CO₂ emissions they generated commuting to the session.
+A lightweight, mobile-first web application designed for the **PRO-MOUTE** training course.
+This tool is used as an interactive workshop activity to help participants estimate the CO₂ emissions they generated commuting to the session, as well as calculate their annual commute footprint.

 ## 🎯 Context
 This calculator is part of an educational course aimed at professionals from public and private companies in Barcelona.
 The overarching goal of the course is to teach participants how to design and implement a "Pla de Desplaçaments d'Empresa (PDE)" and promote sustainable mobility within the workplace.